Temperz87/ShuLang/timeline.md

     - In this pass we lower to SSA.
 No optimizations are done currently, however constant folding is planned for when I get to loops.
 4. LLVM Instruction Selection
     - SIR gets lowered to LLVM.
 We also declare `printf` and insert `"%d\n` format specifier in this pass.

-## INTERMISSION: General cleanup and making pointers smart
-Here I separated some class definitions and declarations and used `shared_ptr`'s inside of ASTNodes instead of raw pointers. pybind11 doesn't play nice with unique pointers, hence me using shared ones instead; however if I ever decide to reorder instructions I'm sure it'll be easier to do with shared pointers instead of having to call move millions of times.

-I also realized that the way I was parsing nodes was doing right to left associativity instead of left to right, hence I had to fix that.
-I also added the `*` and binary `-` operator (which means if you want to declare a negative number you need to do `0 - number` as there's no unary version).

-This took a LONG time because I had to fix the parser and I spent a long time thinking about how associativity should work.